 The bill amends various sections of Florida Statutes to establish regulations and definitions related to electric bicycles, scooters, and motorcycles.
-It introduces a new definition for "electric motorcycle" as a motorcycle powered by an electric motor of 750 watts or more, capable of speeds exceeding 28 miles per hour.
+It introduces the definition of "electric motorcycle" as a motorcycle powered by an electric motor of 750 watts or more, capable of speeds exceeding 28 miles per hour.
 The bill also revises the existing definition of "motorcycle" to include electric motorcycles and mandates that crash reports include specific information regarding incidents involving motorized scooters, electric bicycles, and electric motorcycles.
 Additionally, the state is required to maintain statistics on crashes involving these vehicles.

 Statutes affected: